Jean-Pierre de Charitte: Early career (1673–1705)

 Charritte entered the Gardes de la Marine at the age of 25, and campaigned with them in Canada, on the coast of Africa and in the Leeward Islands.

 He became a ship-of-the-line ensign (enseigne de vaisseau) in January 1689, and after a long period at sea was promoted to lieutenant on 1 June 1693.

 The next year he was given command of the royal frigate Lutin with orders to cruise around the Île d'Yeu.

 While in command of the Lutin he was ordered to escort a convoy of about 150 sail.

 It was attacked by a Dutch frigate from Vlissingen of 22 cannons and two Spanish corvettes of 10–12 cannons each.

 Three times through rapid and skillful maneuvers Charitte avoided being boarded.

 On the fourth attack, which was also repulsed, a shot from a falconet passed through Carritte's neck from side to side, and his shoulder and jaw were broken by fire from a musket.
 From that day, Charritte could only swallow liquid food.

 However, he had saved the convoy.

-News of the brilliant feat of arms was quickly taken to the French court at Versailles, where on 1 January 1697 King Louis XIV of France awarded Carritte an lifetime annual pension of 500 livres.
+News of the brilliant feat of arms was quickly taken to the French court at Versailles, where on 1 January 1697 King Louis XIV awarded Carritte a lifetime annual pension of 500 livres.

 A few months later Charritte was named the king's lieutenant on the island of Saint Croix, and was given command of the Pressante, a frigate with 12 cannon and a crew of 50.

 First he was ordered to protect an important convoy of merchant vessels from La Rochelle to Bordeaux.

 Three ships flying foreign flags were seen on the first day of the voyage.

 Charitte dropped to the rear to deal with them.

 One was a frigate with 22 cannon and 100 men, and the other two were corvettes, one with 8 cannons and 70 men and the other with 6 cannon and sixty men.

 Charitte resisted the combined attack of the three corsairs, despite being greatly outnumbered, and put up a fierce fire when they made three attempts to close.

 They were repulsed each time, and eventually broke away.

 At the recommendation of Louis Phélypeaux, comte de Pontchartrain, Charitte was decorated with the Order of Saint Louis for this naval action.
 (Note: Communay, in the Revue de Gascogne: bulletin bimestrial de la Société historique de Gascogne (1889), gives accounts of two battles, one in the Lutin and the second in the Pressante.
 In both, he was escorting a convoy and was attacked by a 22-gun frigate and two corvettes.
 It seems possible that there was a single battle.)

 In 1698 Charritte married Marie Louise de La Doubart de Beaumanoir.